Destination

 Antarctica is a destination that demands thoughtful planning and trusted partnerships.
 At Small Ship Travel, we take the time to understand your travel goals—whether that’s photography, wildlife, adventure, or comfort—and guide you toward the right voyage, ship, and season.

-We offer only carefully vetted, responsible expedition operators, and as members of Virtuoso, we provide exclusive benefits, including cabin upgrades, onboard credits, and private experiences.
-From international air and insurance planning to pre-cruise hotel stays in Ushuaia or Punta Arenas, we handle the details so you can focus on the experience.
+We offer only carefully vetted, responsible expedition operators, ensuring each journey is safe, enriching, and environmentally conscious.
+From international air and insurance planning to pre-cruise hotel stays in Ushuaia or Punta Arenas, we handle the details so you can focus entirely on the experience.

 consultation